retrodump/VidMeAPI/README.md

 The following would be acceptable: `command hello`, `command hello hi`, `command hello "How are you!"`

-As a note: all commands need to start with: `python main.py`.
+As a note: all commands need to start with: `python main.py` if you are not running inside of the command terminal.
 So `python main.py command hello`.

 ### Upload